HyperUpscale/mezzanineCMS/README.rst

 Overview
 ========

-Mezzanine is a powerful, consistent, and flexible content management platform.
-Built using the `Django`_ framework, Mezzanine provides a simple yet highly extensible architecture that encourages diving in and hacking on the code.
-Mezzanine is `BSD licensed`_ and supported by a diverse and active community.
+Mezzanine is a robust and flexible content management platform built on the Django framework.

-In some ways, Mezzanine resembles tools such as `Wordpress`_, providing an intuitive interface for managing pages, blog posts, form data, store products, and other types of content.
-But Mezzanine is also different.
-Unlike many other platforms that make extensive use of modules or reusable applications, Mezzanine provides most of its functionality by default.
-This approach yields a more integrated and efficient platform.
+Its simple yet highly extensible architecture encourages hands-on code exploration.
+Mezzanine is BSD licensed and backed by an active community.

-Visit the `Mezzanine project page`_ to see some of the `great sites people have built using Mezzanine`_.
+Similar to tools like WordPress, Mezzanine offers an intuitive interface for managing various content types.
+However, unlike other platforms relying on numerous modules, Mezzanine delivers most functionality out of the box, resulting in a more integrated and efficient platform.

 Features
 ========